 An interesting Inversion from Ryan Adams: Hardly anybody, upon listening to "How Do You Keep Love Alive?" (from his 2005 album Cold Roses), would think it was anything other than one of Adams' typical melancholy alt-country songs, not reflecting the influence of any drug except maybe a bit of whiskey.
-But by Adams' own account, he was high as a kite on opium when he composed and recorded the song, and, because in his stupor he never bothered to write any of it down, has spent years "trying to understand the chord pattern" because "[he] can't fucking play it."
+But by Adams' own account, he was high as a kite on opium when he composed and recorded the song.
+Also, because in his stupor he never bothered to write any of it down, he has spent years "trying to understand the chord pattern" because "[he] can't fucking play it."

 Almost anything by Tori Amos.
 Particularly the albums From the Choirgirl Hotel, Boys for Pele, and To Venus and Back.
 Especially To Venus and Back.